ABOUT THE BOOK

 Finally, a book that explains why self-help mostly fails, and what really works.

-Dr. Michael Ungar’s mind-bending new book, Change Your World: The Science of Resilience and The Path to Success (Sutherland House Book, May 30, 2019), reveals the emptiness of the self-improvement movement and offers instead a stunning new perspective on success and personal change.
+Dr. Michael Ungar’s mind-bending new book, Change Your World: The Science of Resilience and The True Path to Success (Sutherland House Book, May 30, 2019), reveals the emptiness of the self-improvement movement and offers instead a stunning new perspective on success and personal change.
 What we really need when things get tough and the odds are stacked against us, he writes, are strong support systems and an environment rich in opportunity.
 Using the science of resilience and real-life stories from across classes and cultures, he shows how nurturing spouses and families, supportive employers, and effective institutions are the real differences between success and failure in our lives.
 The good news is that it is easier to change your world than it is to change yourself.

 - Striving is over-rated: individual effort accounts for little of the variance between one person’s success and another’s failure